hannahhellwig/feature-pages-for-volumental/README.md

 - Short brief about our customer and a link to their website

 - Relevant pictures and videos (if available)

-- The page should follow overall brand guidelines and feel of Volumental.
+- The page should follow overall brand guidelines and feel of Volumental

 - Volumentals responsive header

-  The menu should work on all screen sizes.
+  The menu should work on all screen sizes

-  It should have a logotype and navigational links.
+  It should have a logotype and navigational links

-  Hero background video.
+- Hero background video

-  A large cover video in the hero section adjusted for different screen formats.
+  A large cover video in the hero section adjusted for different screen formats

-  Three selling points.
+- Three selling points

-  Responsive grid with three selling points containing icons and copy for each of them.
+  Responsive grid with three selling points containing icons and copy for each of them

 - Feature section

-  List your top features with an image, text and button for each of them.
+  List your top features with an image, text and button for each of them

-  Footer.
+- Footer

-  A navigational footer with social media links.
+  A navigational footer with social media links